Richard Comely

 Richard Comely (born October 9, 1950) is a Canadian comic book creator, penciller, inker, letterer, colorist editor, and publisher.
 He created and wrote the Captain Canuck comic book series which has been in and out of publication since its original release in 1975.
 In 2011, Minds Eye Entertainment bought the rights Captain Canuck to produce a live-action film adaptation.
-In 2012, Comely entered into an exclusive licensing agreement with CEO of Chapterhouse Comics Fami Hakim to produce animation, merchandise, and a new comic book series under Captain Canuck Incorporated.
+In 2012, Comely entered into an exclusive licensing agreement with CEO of Chapterhouse Comics Fadi Hakim to produce animation, merchandise, and a new comic book series under Captain Canuck Incorporated.

 Life and career

 Richard Comely was born in Oxford, England in 1950 and relocated to Canada as a child in 1953.
 Comely was baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1971.
 Married since 1975 to Evelyn, Comely is the father of eight children.

 Comely had worked as a sign painter; crest designer; fashion and embroidery designer; an illustrator/paste-up artist for a printer; and a graphic designer for newspapers, magazines, and advertising.
 Comely has also written and illustrated children's books, syndicated newspaper features, and greeting cards.
 Comely has also published a newspaper.
 He designed and manufactures the ComelyCrane; a portable, extendable jib arm.
 He also produced a best-selling art education video "Drawing from the Pros".

 He began publishing the Captain Canuck comic book series in early 1975 with co-creator Ron Leishman whom he met at an LDS Church meeting.
 It was the first independently published comic book to be printed in full color.
 Comely had no experience with comic books having never read or collected them as a child.
 Comely and Leishman had planned to create a Canadian-themed comic book based on Captain Canada as early as 1971, but were unable to obtain funding.
 The character was named Captain Canuck as a variation of Captain Canada.
 Despite being criticized for appearing to be a prank, the name was intended as a positive slang term for a Canadian.

 Captain Canuck "[outsold] all other comic books in Canada in 1975," with 170,000 copies initially sent to stores and newsstands in the United States and Canada.
 Letters from the Canadian prime minister and the Canadian governor-general were published in issues of the series.
 As a member of the LDS Church, Comely used the comic book series as a proselytizing tool.
 He informed readers of his church membership in the first issue; reprinted an article from an LDS Church affiliated magazine called the Ensign in the second issue; and published missionary pamphlets and letters from Ron Leishman, who was serving a mission for the LDS Church at the time, in subsequent issues.
 The first issue of the series was criticized by Time magazine as "amateurish" with "often clumsy artwork and storyline".
 Two other issues were released in 1975 until Comely Comix went out of business the same year and left the comic at a cliffhanger because they were unable to keep up with publishing costs.